 How often do I have to attend puppy classes?

-You are required to attend once every two weeks.
+You are required to attend once every week for the first 6 months and then weekly or fortnightly thereafter.
 They are held during the day, Monday to Friday.

 Will I incur any costs?